patrickpang/geeder/README.md

 ### Llama 3

-Llama 3 is the state-of-the-art open source LLM as of 2024 May, and we chose the 70b model as experiments showed less hallucination compared to 8b model.
+Llama 3.1 is the state-of-the-art open source LLM as of 2024 Sep, and we chose the 70b model as experiments showed less hallucination compared to 8b model.

 ## Develop